 There are quite a few wineries in the area, but you are in luck if you are looking for something a bit more rustic.
 The Silver Falls State Park and Opal Creek Trail are two excellent choices for anyone looking to experience the area’s natural beauty.

 If you still want to know what to do in the Pacific Northwest, you should consider the Sunshine Coast.
 It is a large stretch of land across the Georgia Straight from Vancouver Island.
 Despite being geographically quite close to Vancouver City, you can only access this area of British Columbia via ferry or plane.

-It is well worth the visit, and once there you will be able to enjoy plenty of natural activities.
-If you’re interested in forests, rivers, kayaking, hiking – then this should definitely be included as a Vancouver weekend trip.
+It is well worth the visit, and once there, you will be able to enjoy plenty of natural activities.
+If you’re interested in forests, rivers, kayaking, and hiking – then this should definitely be included as a Vancouver weekend trip.

 It doesn’t stop there.
 The Sunshine Coast has the most artists per capita in Canada, so make sure to enjoy one of the many art galleries, music festivals, and events in the area.

 How many ideas do you have after reading this post for things to do in the Pacific Northwest to add to your list?
 Let me know if you have any questions in the comments below!